STIs: Gonorrhea & Gonorrhea Treatment

 - Swab test – This may be offered to collect sample from discharges over the tip of penis

 In cases where the concerns of rectum, throat, or eyes are infected, your doctor may offer swab tests to collect samples from the affected areas.

-- Single antibiotic injection (Ceftriaxone) and Single antibiotic tablets (Azithromycin)
+- Single antibiotics injection (Ceftriaxone) and single antibiotics tablets (Azithromycin)

 - You are advised to follow up in the clinic 2 weeks after treatment with repeat swab or urine test to ensure clearance.

-- Sexual partners should be advised for treatment as well
+- Sexual partners should be advised for treatment for gonorrhea as well